skulblaka24/hashicorp-vault-jenkins-integration-example/README.md

 	Select: Pipeline
 	Click "OK"

-3. Go to the end and
+	Go to the end and in "definition", select "Pipeline Script from SCM".
+	As SCM, choose GIT.
+	Add your repository url where you stored your jenkinsfile.
+	Then click "Save" and run it!